Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: Consistency of aggregation sampling

-In the next subsection this result will be used to show that any point in the interior of the non-risk region will, with probability 1, be in the non-risk region of the sampled scenario set for a large enough sample size.
+In the next subsection this result will be used to show that any point in the interior of the non-risk region $\riskregion^{c}$ will, with probability 1, be in the non-risk region of the sampled scenario set as the sample size grows large.